 Korea’s top two makeup artists, Son Dae Sik and Park Tae Yun, introduced us to beauty water as they transformed Byrdie’s editorial director, Faith, with a K-pop–inspired makeup look.
 The product sounded too good to be true—it cleansed, exfoliated, and moisturized all in one quick step.
 So I put my thinking cap on and decided to delve a little deeper into the dreamy-sounding product.

 First, I tried it.
 Let me tell you—it rules.
 It felt light, refreshing, and cool to the touch, and I noticed a suppler, plumper look to my skin after just a few uses.
 But to get more information on the miracle product, I asked Dr. Craig Kraffert, board-certified dermatologist and president of Amarte, a collection of Korean-influenced products, for his expertise.
-Keep reading to find out more about beauty water.
+Here's the low-down on beauty water.

 BYRDIE: What is beauty water?